So if we had to be honest with ourselves most of us would say that we want to be “healthier”, but what does this really mean?

 Often times living an unhealthy lifestyle can lead to a lack of energy, a lack of focus, and can lead to becoming sick.
 This issue should be addressed BEFORE it arises.

 Maybe being healthy to you means making sure that you brush your teeth, shower, eat breakfast, lunch, and dinner, and get 8 hours of sleep each day.

-It may mean to someone else that you regularly get check-ups at the doctor, get your flu shot, and stay away from people who are sick.
+It may mean to someone else that they regularly get check-ups at the doctor, get their flu shot, and stay away from people who are sick.

 It could mean eating lots of fruits, vegetables, and lean sources of protein and exercising at least 3 days a week.

-To me, there’s not one definite definition to being “healthy.”
+To me, there’s not one definite definition of being “healthy.”